lwear/pwa2024/README.md

 ### 4. **Create App Icons**
    - You'll need icons for different screen sizes.
 The two key sizes are 192x192 and 512x512 pixels, as specified in the manifest.
 Create your own icon or go to [FlatIcon](https://www.flaticon.com/).
    - Use a website like [App Icon Generator](https://www.pwabuilder.com/imageGenerator) to generate icons of different sizes.
-   - Uploads these to your assets folder in glitch.
-It is my preference to create a new folder in glitch (console, `mkdir icons`) specifically for your icons and call it icons.
-You can then use the glitch console to copy these icons from the assets directory to your new icons directory following directions [here](https://support.glitch.com/t/assets-folder-path/4638/5).
    - Place these icons in your app's `icons` directory (or any other folder as long as it matches the path in the manifest).
+   - It is my preference to put my app on github with all of the icons in an icons folder.
+Then upload the project to [glitch directly from github](https://help.glitch.com/hc/en-us/articles/16287512580109-Importing-Code-from-GitHub#:~:text=Go%20to%20the%20Create%20Project,and%20then%20click%20Let's%20go.).

 ### 5. **Implement a Service Worker**
    A service worker is a script that runs in the background and allows your PWA to work offline by caching resources.